xwsun01/xwsun01.github.io/_pages/about.md

 I have a broad interest in Natural Language Processing (NLP) and Data-centric AI.
 Currently, my focus lies in the aspects of Large Language Models (LLMs), specifically on the attribution and traceability of LLM capabilities, as well as their multilingual and cross-cultural capabilities.
 For instance, my ongoing work delves into how to accurately attribute the performance and functions of LLMs to their training data.
 In addition, I am exploring how LLMs can handle and adapt to different languages and cultural contexts, which is crucial for their global applications.

-If you share similar interests in my work or have an inclination to explore potential collaboration opportunities, feel free to contact me!
+If you share similar interests in my work or have an inclination to explore potential collaboration opportunities, feel free to contact me(E-mail: xwsun24@m.fudan.edu.cn).

 <!--
 Getting started